 Still, it was a daunting prospect when the headhunters first called about the Cranfield post.
 I was very shocked and pleasantly surprised when at the end of the interview process, I was offered the job.
-I have been professor of Corporate Responsibility for a decade.
+I was a professor of Corporate Responsibility for a decade.
 I set out my stall in my inaugural lecture, Sense and Sustainability, in 2007; I will leave you to judge what progress we have made by comparing the inaugural lecture and the 2017 Decade of the Doughty Centre report to stakeholders.

-Rotterdam Business School recently invited me to reflect on the techniques we have used at Cranfield over the decade to embed Corporate Responsibility and Sustainability and with the benefit of that wonderful gift called hindsight, what I would do differently if I had my time again.
+Rotterdam Business School invited me to reflect on the techniques we used at Cranfield over the decade to embed Corporate Responsibility and Sustainability and with the benefit of that wonderful gift called hindsight, what I would do differently if I had my time again.

-Professor of Corporate Responsibility at Cranfield School of Management.
+Emeritus Professor of Corporate Responsibility at Cranfield School of Management.

 When I started secondary school, I could barely walk let alone run (after a long and nasty bone disease).
 Undaunted, my teachers decided that if I couldn’t join in the compulsory cross-running, I would chair the newly created cross-country organising committee.
 It was never made clear how the cross-country leagues had been organised hitherto!
 So, very early on, I learnt the art of chairing.
 I have been chairing committees and boards ever since.

-Chairman of the charity Carers UK.
+Immediate past Chair of the charity Carers UK http://www.CarersUK.org

 I ran my first community campaign at the age of fifteen, when we won a battle with central government over some local authority boundaries, and I have been campaigning ever since.